sonic2kk/steamtinkerlaunch/README.md

 - start [vr-video-player](https://git.dec05eba.com/vr-video-player)
 - when exiting the game, vr-video-player wil be closed as well.

+**
+to start SBS-VR with a complete new configuration with vkBasalt you need to do the following:
+- ( allow cloning the Depth3D shader repo `DEPTH3DSRCDIR` by setting `CLONE_DEPTH3D` in the global config `$STLCFGDIR/global.conf` at least once )
+- start the game, enter the editor and comment in `ENABLE_VKBASALT=1` and `RUNSBSVR=1`
+- exit the editor and if everything goes well the game should start in SBS-VR now **

 Some games start own launchers before the actual game and autodetecting the correct window is not easy (searching for the biggest window from the game process, which may not be always the correct one) That's why you can configure the exact window name to look for, which makes the whole process much more straighter.

 There are also specific sbs game config overrides, which have optimal settings for **VR** (f.e. predefined game window, or launcher skips).

-here's an example config for trine 2 `~/.stl/sbs/35720.conf`
+here's an example config for trine 2 `STLCFGDIR/sbs/35720.conf`

 ```
 #########